kiwicom/orbit/.github/ISSUE_TEMPLATE/new-component.md

 ## Some inspiration

 -- You can add links to other design systems for some inspiration.
-It's usually nice to write what do you like or why you inserted which link.
+It's usually nice to write what you like or why you inserted which link.